Fabric Initialization and Switch Discovery

 • The default fabric links must be used for initial switch discovery from another switch.

 • If a default spine switch is connected to the Cisco Application Policy Infrastructure Controller (APIC) directly, the switch will be converted to a leaf switch automatically.
-During the conversion period, the fault will be present in the Cisco APIC, which is a normal behaviour.
+During the conversion period, the fault will be present in the Cisco APIC, which is a normal behavior.
 The fault will be removed after the switch conversion is finished.

 • For a leaf switch, you can configure a port profile to convert a port to be a downlink or fabric link after the port is registered to the Cisco APIC.
 For more information, see the Cisco APIC Layer 2 Networking Configuration Guide at the following site: